After enjoying years of steady growth, your business suddenly sees your customer satisfaction scores sinking. What happened?

 9. Facial Recognition For Automated Payment

 Beyond just giving recommendations, AI may be able to predict your entire order just by analyzing your face!
-Alipay and KFC have teamed together to test facial recognition software that allows customers to automatically pay their bills by smiling at a camera.
+KFC is currently testing facial recognition software that allows customers to automatically pay their bills by smiling into a camera.
 The software easily recognizes a returning customer and uses order history information to improve menu recommendations.

 10. RPA Solutions For Reducing Business Response Time

 Robotic process automation (RPA) automates tedious, routine tasks by mimicking how human users would carry out tasks within a specific workflow.
 Large banks with millions of daily customer interactions will likely be the pioneers in deploying RPA solutions.
 Example use cases for RPA can include verifying a credit applicant’s income, expenses, and exposures across several databases to speed up credit assessment or tracking bank account transactions in real-time to assist with fraud detection.

 ICICI Bank, one of India’s largest banks, has deployed RPA in over 200 functions across its organization, including in retail banking, foreign exchange, trade, and HR management.
 Customer-facing bots process remittances and research loan choices, while internal company bots sort and route customer emails based on criteria like transaction status.
 Deploying RPA has cut ICICI’s customer response time by up to 60%, and some cases, has decreased the error rate to virtually zero.

 11. Decision Support Systems for Reducing Customer Fraud